 If the moisture that accumulates in the sub-soil is excessive, the road structure weakens therefore it is more necessary to control the moisture of the road sub-grade.

 - To control the moisture of road sub-grades.

-- Maintaining the carrying capacity of subgrade soil by preventing water ingress into it.
+- Also maintains the carrying capacity of subgrade soil by preventing water ingress into it.

 - To reduce capillary growth, water sometimes rises to a sub-grade from groundwater due to capillary action.

 - This can be controlled by introducing a cut-off layer of granular material or impermeable bituminous layer.

 Advantages of Road Drainage: